 The American stand-up comedian George Carlin said the famous: "Never underestimate the power of stupid people in large groups".
 From Whistleblower Newswire.

 Further, some voters have problems with motivation.
-They are not at all supporters of the organization that they have been entrusted to take care of.
-Young politically correct people believe that the nations, including Denmark, must be closed down and the area must be subjected to a form of European or world government.
-The thousands of Muslims that the politicians have given the right to vote, will close down the nation of Denmark and place the area under a worldwide caliphate.
+They are not at all supporters of the nation that they have been entrusted to look after with their voting right.
+We have set the fox to look after the geese.
+Young politically correct people may think that the old-fashioned nations, including Denmark, should be abolished, and the areas should be put under some form of European or world government.
+The thousands of Muslims whom the politicians have also given the right to vote will also abolish this infidel nation, Denmark, and place the area under a worldwide caliphate.

-All this means that the winners of the elections will not necessarily be those that are the best to solve the nation's problems; But they will most often be candidates, who are experts in saying, what voters want to hear.
+All this is the very nature of democracy and means that the winners of the elections will not be those who are the best at solving the nation's problems; but they will most frequently be candidates who are able to sense a passing feeling of something common to large groups of voters.
+They are experts in saying what the voters want to hear.

 A scene from the Peloponnesian war on a Greek vase.
 Thucydides was contemporary with Plato.
 He wrote the history of the Peloponnesian war.
 Thomas Hobbes and many others believe that his clear message was that Athens lost the war because it was a democracy.
 The voters of Athens proved to easy to excite for unwise actions that led to unnecessary losses and defeats.